This post may contain affiliate links. See my disclosure for more information.

 Would this make sense for your next Disney vacation?

+Ooo, how could I forget the parade!
 Here are some clips of Disneyland’s ‘Paint the Night’ Parade.
-Unfortunately, it’s in repair, slated to return sometime in 2018.
-It’s one of the best (maybe the best) parades I’ve seen.
+It’s probably the best parade I’ve ever seen.
 We watched it every night we were in the parks.